brianlck/FlexMDM/README.md

 ### Instructions for using VSCode Jupyter Notebook for testing
 Notebooks are provided to play with the sampling algorithms with trained models.
-To use VSCode Jupyter with GPUs, the easiest way is to login to a compute node and tunnel to VSCode.
+To use VSCode Jupyter with GPUs, the easiest way is to login to a compute node and establish a connection tunnel.
-This is very easy to do on VSCode code server,
+This is very easy to do with the VSCode server module on the FASRC cluster,

 ```
 salloc [GPU Things]